Posted on the : 7th July 2021

 The Offshore Wind Manufacturing Investment Support scheme is designed to support the delivery of manufacturing investment in the offshore wind supply chain.
 It provides grant funding for major investments in the manufacture of strategically important offshore wind components, from turbine blades to sea cables.

-SeAH Wind Ltd will receive funding towards a new £117 million monopile foundation factory at the Able Marine Energy Park on the Humber, creating up to 750 direct jobs by 2030.
+SeAH Wind Ltd will receive funding towards a new £117 million monopile foundation factory at the Humber Ports Port on the Humber, creating up to 750 direct jobs by 2030.

 Smulders Projects UK will receive funding towards a £70 million investment in new equipment and infrastructure to enable the manufacture of offshore wind turbine transition pieces at their existing site in Wallsend, Newcastle, creating and safeguarding up to 325 direct jobs.

 Wind is one of the UK’s greatest natural assets and we’re a world-leader in offshore wind energy.
 With the largest installed capacity of offshore wind in the world, we are determined to grow and nurture a strong, world-class manufacturing base so British businesses and our workforce can fully seize the economic benefits being a windy island nation brings.